Overnewton Castle in Keilor: Australia Has Castles Too!

 Taking a tour

-I didn’t really see any point in driving all the way out to Keilor, if we weren’t going to tour the house.
+I didn’t really see any point in driving all the way out to Keilor, if we weren’t going to tour Overnewton Castle.
 The tour (which was $15 pp) was where I feel we got the most value.
 You get to walk through parts of the house not normally open to the public and learn firsthand about the estate’s history.

-The tour is conducted by members of the Norton family (who now own the property) and we had Emma, the youngest daughter, lead us around on this particularly occasion.
+The tour of Overnewton Castle is conducted by members of the Norton family (who now own the property) and we had Emma, the youngest daughter, lead us around on this particularly occasion.

 We walked through the rooms downstairs, including the once ‘master’ bedroom of the original colonial homestead (quite small in comparison to those of today!), the drawing room for the Victorian ladies and the Billiard room for the men, which now serves as a chapel.